 Low Cost of Living

 One aspect of what makes South Bend an affordable place to live is the fact that within the state of Indiana, there are no taxes imposed on Social Security.
 Social Security is exempted from state income tax while property taxes are low overall.
-The average property tax rate is 0.87%, meaning that residents can enjoy a lower cost of living in the state compared to other areas of the country.
+The average property tax rate is 0.87 percent, meaning that residents can enjoy a lower cost of living in the state compared to other areas of the country.

 The average income of residents in South Bend is $34,656 while the average for a home is just $69,400.
 South Bend’s low cost will be of interest to retirees especially.
 Not having to worry about spending nearly as much as they would in other areas, retirees in South Bend will be in a better position to spend their retirement money in the ways they see fit, whether that includes going on vacations or dining at some nearby Chicago's Michelin-starred restaurants.